The following is a partial list of the holdings of the archival collections of the Winkler Center:

 A native Cincinnatian, Levine earned his undergraduate and master’s degrees from UC and his medical degree from Johns Hopkins University, where he served residencies.
 He returned to UC’s psychiatry department before doing further training and becoming a faculty member at the Chicago Institute for Psychoanalysis.
 Levine was one of the first psychoanalytically trained psychiatrists in the country to be appointed as a department chair.
 As well as being deeply involved in local and national professional activities, he was also committed to the Cincinnati community.
 He was the first administrator at the former Cincinnati General Hospital (now University Hospital) to desegregate his wards and the first to appoint a black resident.
 His determination to keep psychiatry in the mainstream of daily life made Cincinnati a model in the field of community psychiatry.
 (See Levine finding aid)

-Performed his surgical residency at the Cincinnati General Hospital and practices plastic & reconstructive surgery starting in 1946.
-Because the director of the plastic surgery department at both Christ and Bethesda Hospitals, as well as associate clinical professor of surgery at UC.
+Performed his surgical residency at the Cincinnati General Hospital and practiced plastic & reconstructive surgery beginning in 1946.
+Became the director of the plastic surgery department at both Christ and Bethesda Hospitals, as well as associate clinical professor of surgery at UC.
 He also served in various capacities on the staff of the Good Samaritan, Veterans Administrative, and St. Luke Hospitals in the Cincinnati area.

 1925 Alumnus, UC College of Medicine.
 Performed his pediatrics residency at the Cincinnati General Hospital.
 He taught pediatrics at UC for 48 years, eventually becoming Emeritus professor of Pediatrics.
 He founded or helped to found the following group in the Cincinnati area, the Division of Neonatology at the Cincinnati General Hospital, the Children's Heart Association, the Children's Dental Care Foundation, the Child Health Association, the Adolescent Clinic of the Children's Hospital Medical Center, the Cincinnati Health & Science Museum (now part of the Natural History Museum), and various rural cardiac clinics in Southwestern Ohio.